Cyanilux

 Intro

-This post includes two examples to produce fog shader effects.
-In both cases, the shader is applied to a flat plane or quad where the alpha of the surface is altered based on depth values to produce a fog effect.
-As shown in the tweet above, It can be used to produce a vertical fog effect or used in doorways or cave exits/entrances to fade into white/black (or any other colour).
+This post includes examples to produce fog shader effects.
+In both cases, the shader is applied to a flat plane or quad where the alpha of the surface is altered based on depth values.

-The first example is simpler, but seems to have some inaccuracies at very shallow angles (between the camera’s view direction and plane surface) where the fog can look squashed / more dense.
-The second example is more complicated but doesn’t have this issue, so looks better if the camera can get close to the fog effect.
-Note however, in both examples the camera cannot pass through the quad/plane, or the fog effect will disappear, so it is best for 3rd person / top-down / fixed camera angles.
+The first example is simpler, but seems to have some inaccuracies at very shallow angles (between the camera’s view direction and plane surface) where the fog can look warped/flattened.
+The second example is a bit more complex but avoids that issue.

 Notes